Vaibhavdev309/ai-appointment-scheduler/README.md

     1.  **Input Handling**: Accepts both JSON payloads (for text or base64 images) and `multipart/form-data` (for direct image file uploads).
     2.  **Text Extraction (Step 1)**: Extracts raw text from the input.
 For images, this involves OCR.
 A confidence score is provided for the extraction quality.
     3.  **Entity Extraction (Step 2)**: Identifies and extracts structured entities (department, date phrase, time phrase, notes) from the raw text.
 A confidence score reflects the certainty of entity recognition.
+    4.  **Normalization (Step 3)**: Converts extracted date and time phrases into standardized `YYYY-MM-DD` and `HH:MM` formats, along with a timezone.
+    5.  **Final JSON (Step 4)**: Combines the normalized date/time and extracted department into a final appointment object.
+*   **Caching**: Implements both per-request caching (using `Map`) and global caching (using Redis) to optimize performance and reduce redundant AI calls for identical inputs.
-*   **State Management**: The API is stateless, processing each request independently.
+*   **State Management**: The API is stateless, processing each request independently, with caching mechanisms to improve efficiency.
 *   **Error Handling**: Comprehensive error handling is implemented, including specific validation errors, Multer errors, and a global error handler for unexpected issues.
+Guardrails are in place to return "needs_clarification" for low-confidence extractions or normalizations.
 *   **Security**: Basic security measures are in place using `helmet` for HTTP headers and `cors` for cross-origin requests.
 Input size limits are enforced.
-*   **Code Organization**: The codebase is structured into `controllers`, `services`, `middleware`, and `utils` directories for clear separation of concerns and reusability.
+*   **Code Organization**: The codebase is structured into `controllers`, `services`, `middleware`, `routes`, and `utils` directories for clear separation of concerns and reusability.

+.
+├── controllers/
+│ └── appointmentController.js # Handles API request/response logic for appointment processing
+│
+├── middleware/
+│ ├── upload.js # Multer configuration for file uploads
+│ └── validation.js # Input validation middleware
+│
+├── routes/
+│ └── appointmentRoutes.js # Defines API routes for appointment processing
+│
+├── services/
+│ ├── entityService.js # Logic for extracting entities using Gemini
+│ ├── inputService.js # Logic for extracting raw text (OCR) using Gemini
+│ └── normalizationService.js # Logic for normalizing extracted entities using Gemini
+│
+├── utils/
+│ ├── gemini.js # Wrapper for Google Gemini API calls
+│ ├── globalCache.js # Redis-based global caching mechanism
+│ └── requestContext.js # Manages per-request and global caching context
+│
+├── .env.example # Example environment variables file
+├── index.js # Main Express app setup, global middleware, and route mounting ├── package.json # Project dependencies and scripts
+├── server.js # Entry point to start the Node.js server
+└── README.md # Project documentation

 ## Setup Instructions